tlarnold10/tlarnold10/README.md

 # Hi there 👋

-My name is Trevor Arnold, software engineering manager who is passionate about build cool software that provides value to users.
+My name is Trevor Arnold, software engineering who is passionate about build cool software that provides value to users.

-I like to lift heavy weights.

-Father to two girls and husband.

 Connect: